Scattering theory of frequency-entangled biphoton states facilitated by cavity polaritons

 The second and third terms in Eq.~\eqref{scatGF-2ir} have a similar two-component structure: the first contribution to each term comes from diagrams (b) and (c), specifically the principal value $\cal P$ term of the steady-state propagator.
 The second contributions are due to the excited state polariton-polariton coherences entering diagrams (e) and (f).
 The associated excited state polariton-polariton Green function, in the non-interacting polariton approximation, is

 The normally ordered photon continuum operators, as described in Eqs.~\eqref{scat-1} and \eqref{scat-2}, fully determine the scattering amplitudes presented in Eqs.~\eqref{scatGF-1}, \eqref{scatGF-20}, and \eqref{scatGF-2ir}, as well as in the Feynman diagrams (a) through (f) in Fig.~\ref{Fig:FD1}.
-Furthermore, we analyzed additional terms that emerge from the permutations (i.e., contractions) of the photon operators as they transition from their initial time-ordered sequences to a normal-ordered state.
-In Appendix~\ref{App:corr}, we demonstrate that these terms introduce a dephasing rate to the polariton Green function associated with the coupling to the photon continuum.
-This dephasing rate will be explicitly included in the Green function in Sec.~\ref{Sec:TCJSA}.
+Furthermore, we analyzed additional terms that emerge from the permutations (i.e., contractions) of the photon operators as they transition from their initial time-ordered sequences to a normal-ordered state. { These terms give rise to the self-energy in the single-polariton Green function formally derived in Appendix~\ref{App:corr}.
+The self-energy accounts for the scattering processes represented by the Feynman diagrams in Fig.~\ref{Fig:FD1-corr}.
+The physical interpretation of these self-energy contributions is as follows.
+The Feynman diagrams in Fig.~\ref{Fig:FD1-corr}(a) and (b) contain, connected photon-continuum and cavity steady-state propagators, which explicitly account for the contribution of cavity-mode decay to single-polariton dephasing.
+The remaining diagrams in Fig.~\ref{Fig:FD1-corr} (c) and (d) provide additional corrections to the polariton dephasing arising from scattering processes involving polariton scattering by another virtual polariton state enabled by the cavity steady-state photon population.} These dephasing rate will be explicitly included in the Green function in Sec.~\ref{Sec:TCJSA}.